-If there’s one thing runners can learn from cyclists, it’s to slide on a pair of sunglasses before an outdoor sweat session.
+If there’s one thing runners can learn from cyclists, it’s the importance of sliding on sunglasses before heading outdoors to chase down some endorphins.
 And not just in the summer.
-Even when it’s chilly or overcast, sunglasses will protect your eyes from the sun’s harmful UV rays that pose damage even when the sun is hidden behind a layer of clouds.
+Even when it’s chilly or overcast, sunglasses will protect your eyes from the sun’s harmful UV rays, which can pose damage even when the sun is hidden behind a layer of clouds.
 Finding the right pair that balances protection with comfortable features can be challenging, so we tested the leading models to suss out which do it best.

 Ultraviolet light can take its toll on both cloudless days and when the skies are gloomy.
 Look for a pair of sunglasses that offers the best protection for your individual face shape, because UV rays can reach your eyes from all angles.
 Wraparound models offer the best coverage from side to side, but any lens shape will give you relief from common seasonal irritations.
 During testing, we liked every model on this list for their ability to keep glare from earlier sunsets out of our eyes in the fall, block out pesky gnats and intense sun during the summer, stop snow from hampering our vision through the winter, and cut through fog and pop-up rain showers come spring.